 In cold temperatures, any wet, dark area on pavement can be a slippery hazard.
 Here are just a few ways to protect yourself when walking in icy conditions:

 - Wear appropriate footwear such as boots and shoes that provide traction on slippery surfaces.

-- Be extra careful when entering or exiting vehicles.
+- Be extra careful when entering or exiting hybrid vehicles.
 Hold onto the vehicle to steady yourself.

 - Look ahead when you walk.
 Give yourself time to adjust to the need to detour, slow down, or seek better traction.

 - Point your feet outward to increase your center of gravity.

 - Keep your hands out of your pockets.
 Extending your arms out from your sides helps you to maintain balance.